JAYANTH-ORG/SecureFlow/PROJECT_SUMMARY.md

 **SecureFlow-Core** is now a complete, production-ready shared DevSecOps library that provides:

-1. **Comprehensive Security Scanning** across multiple vectors
+1. **Comprehensive Security Scanning** across multiple vectors (SAST, SCA, secrets, IaC, containers)
-2. **Deep Azure DevOps Integration** with templates and automation
+2. **Multi-Platform CI/CD Integration** with Azure DevOps and GitHub Actions
 3. **Modern Python Architecture** with async, types, and plugins
-4. **Compliance Automation** for major frameworks
+4. **Compliance Automation** for major frameworks (SOC 2, PCI DSS, HIPAA)
 5. **Developer-Friendly** CLI and configuration
 6. **Extensible Design** for custom organizational needs
+7. **Rich Reporting** with SARIF, HTML, and dashboard integrations

+The library supports both Azure DevOps and GitHub Actions environments with ready-to-use templates, reusable actions, and comprehensive documentation.
+Teams can easily integrate security scanning into their existing workflows regardless of their CI/CD platform choice.

+---

-The library is ready for immediate use by development teams and can be easily customized for specific organizational requirements.
+**Ready for Production**: The library is ready for immediate use by development teams and can be easily customized for specific organizational requirements across both Azure DevOps and GitHub Actions environments.